"Let go of me! What if your low grades are contagious?!"

 There's a joke amongst the fandom that Keitaro should have studied Law instead of Geology at Tokyo U; that way, he could get payback by filing excessive force lawsuits against the girls, and win really big.

 Defied in the manga.
 The girls like to assume an unlikely worst-case scenario of Keitaro killing himself if hit with extremely bad news or misfortune.
 So they try to keep him away from the problem or just be exceptionally nice to him for a change.
+He picks up on it quickly, but assumes a different worst-case scenario than the girls did.

 The Four Gods: The pets in the series resemble the Four Gods; Team Pet Tama the turtle (Genbu), Tsuruko's Shippu the crane (Suzaku), Kanako's cat Kuro (Byakko), and in the epilogue Ema has Leon the chameleon (Seiryu).
-The final page of the manga is the four of them on the roof.
+The final page of the manga shows the four of them on the roof.

 Fourth Wall Observer: Kentaro Sakata's comments to the audience about the anime, its plot, and his role therein.